-Blowing it Up and Knocking it Down: The Effect of Demolishing High Concentration Public Housing on Crime
+Blowing It Up and Knocking It Down: The Local and Citywide Effects of Demolishing High-Concentration Public Housing on Crime

 Daniel A. Hartley

 Federal Reserve Banks - Federal Reserve Bank of Cleveland

 December 2, 2010

 FRB of Cleveland Working Paper No. 10-22

 Despite popular accounts that link public housing demolitions to spatial redistribution of crime and possible increases in crime, little systematic research has analyzed the neighborhood or citywide impact of demolitions on crime.
 In Chicago, which has conducted the largest public housing demolition program in the United States, I find that public housing demolitions are associated with a 10 percent to 20 percent reduction in murder, assault, and robbery in neighborhoods where the demolitions occurred.
 Furthermore, violent crime rates fell by about the same amount in neighborhoods that received the most displaced public-housing households relative to neighborhoods that received fewer displaced public-housing households, during the period when these developments were being demolished.
 This suggests violent crime was not simply displaced from the neighborhoods where demolitions occurred to neighborhoods that received the former public-housing residents.
 However, it is impossible to know what would have happened